 For centuries now honey has been used as an effective remedy for wounds, burns and ulcers.
 In recent years there has been renewed interest in the medicinal properties of honey.
-Much of this research is being carried out by a team of people working at the Waikato Honey Research Unit, New Zealand.

 How does honey work to treat infections?

 There are many features in the composition of honey that together combine to give it its antimicrobial properties.

 |Honey is a saturated or supersaturated solution of sugars that has strong interaction with water molecules.
 The lack of ‘free’ water inhibits the growth of microorganisms.